p-bakker/rhino/docs/_tutorials/scripting_java.md

 ### Java Exceptions

-Exceptions thrown by Java methods can be caught by JavaScript code using (try...catch statement)[http://base.uri/en-US/docs/JavaScript/Guide/Exception_Handling_Statements/try...catch_Statement].
+Exceptions thrown by Java methods can be caught by JavaScript code using (try...catch statement)[/en-US/docs/JavaScript/Guide/Exception_Handling_Statements/try...catch_Statement].
 Rhino wraps Java exceptions into error objects with the following properties:

-- `javaException`: the original exception thrown by the Java method- `rhinoException`: the exception wrapped by the Rhino runtime
+- `javaException`: the original exception thrown by the Java method
+- `rhinoException`: the exception wrapped by the Rhino runtime

 The `instanceof` operator can be used to query the type of an exception: